eugeneandrienko/dotfiles/README.md

 * `.Xdefaults` - fonts and urxvt settings.
 Includes urxvt color settings
 * `.xinitrc` - command which will be executing after X server will start.
 Includes commands which install your wallpaper on the desktop, setup keyboard language switch ant so on
+* `bin` - different scripts, which make life easier
+  * `displays.sh` - recofigure Xorg for two-monitor configuration
+  on the fly.
+It worked on my old notebook with old tube monitor 3-4 years ago
+  * `goodmenu.sh` - displays dmenu with GUI programs such as google-chrome or audacity
+  * `xlock.sh` - locks screen via xlock with my own configuration of timings and fonts.
 * `deploy.sh` - installs this configuration files in the your system.
 Read **Install** section for more information
 * `urxvtbgs.png` - semitransparent background for urxvt